 Watching whales and dolphins in the wild is big business.
 It’s a US$2.1 billion a year industry available in over 120 countries worldwide, with 3000 operators and 13 million tourists (IFAW, 2009) representing a significant proportion of an ecotourism market that also includes wildlife safaris, diving, and birdwatching tours.
-Now, a new report by the World Cetacean Alliance and Club Med, has highlighted concerns for many whale and dolphin populations and the need for improved standards across the world.
+Concerns for many whale and dolphin populations has highlighted the need for improved standards across the world.

 Firstly, the whales and dolphins (and other cetaceans), welfare is the priority.
 That means respecting their space as wild animals, being careful in how they are approached and left, and how much time is spent with them, ensuring they are not disturbed, caused to change behaviour or stress.

 A responsible dolphin and whale watching tourism operation will also respect other wildlife, the environment of the ocean and shores, and educate on the issues, helping people understand the every day actions they can take to make a difference.